Running Spark programs on a cluster

 cp ~cpu_vialle/DCE-Spark/template_temperatures.py ./avg_temperatures_slow.py

-Open the file avg_temperatures_slow.py
+Open the file avg_temperatures_slow.py.

 The file contains the implementation of the function avg_temperature_slow